Alexander England

 Alexander England is an Australian actor.
+He is known for his role in the 2022 TV series Black Snow, and in 2026 appears in the drama feature film Life Could Be a Dream and the Netflix TV series My Brilliant Career.

+Early life and education

-He is from Albury in New South Wales, where he attended Scots School Albury.
+Alexander England is from Albury in New South Wales, where he attended Scots School Albury.

 Career

-Alexander England was selected to play Tony Greig, a former captain of the English cricket team known in Australia for his cricketing commentary, in 2012 for the television miniseries Howzat!
+England was selected to play Tony Greig, a former captain of the English cricket team known in Australia for his cricketing commentary, in 2012 for the television miniseries Howzat!
 Kerry Packer's War.
 To copy Greig's distinctive accent, England listened to commentary recordings.

-In 2016, England was cast to play Harry Crewe in the Australian television series Offspring.
-Joining the show in season 6, England said "Offspring is a really interesting show tonally.
-It can swing from the extreme height of comedy to serious tragedy within one episode.
-I knew I was going to have to pay attention to what was going on around me and really respond it."
+In 2016, England was cast to play Harry Crewe in the Australian television series Offspring, joining the show in season 6.

-England starred opposite Lupita Nyong'o and Josh Gad in the 2019 zombie comedy horror film Little Monsters.

-England in 2019 appeared in channel 7 drama Secret Bridesmaids' Business.
-England later appeared in Stan Australia series Caught.
+England starred opposite Lupita Nyong'o and Josh Gad in the 2019 zombie comedy horror film Little Monsters, and in the same year appeared in the Channel 7 drama Secret Bridesmaids' Business.

-On 18 June 2025, England was named as part of the cast for Netflix adaptation My Brilliant Career.
+In 2022 he played Anton in the TV drama series Black Snow, for which he was nominated for a Logie Award for Most Outstanding Supporting Actor.
+In 2023, he appeared in Stan series Caught.

+England stars as abusive husband Jake in the 2026 Australian drama film Life Could Be a Dream.
+He also plays Julius Bossier in the Netflix TV series adaptation of My Brilliant Career which was released in August 2026.